hipstas/shaping-humanities-data/README.md

 #### Up and running with Docker

+First, click [here](https://github.com/hipstas/shaping-humanities-data/blob/master/audio/Fresh_Air_2017-07-31.mp3?raw=true) to download a single episode of the NPR radio show *Fresh Air*.

+Open `Fresh_Air_2017-07-31.mp3` using the application `Sonic Visualiser`.
+When the file is open, press `g` to display a spectrogram representation of the audio.

-Open a new terminal window:
+Now open a new terminal window:

 - macOS: Open the application `Terminal`, located in `/Applications/Utilities`.
 - Windows: Double click `Docker Quickstart Terminal` on your desktop.
 - Linux: Press `Ctrl+Alt+T` to launch a terminal window.

-Now enter the following command to download the image files we'll be using.
+Now enter the following command to download the Docker image files we will be using.
 This should take several minutes.

 ```
 docker pull hipstas/audio-ml-lab